254Co/BrokerSync/Development.md

 #### Backend

 - **Framework**: Spring Boot (Java) for building robust REST APIs.
-- **Microservices**: Decomposed architecture using Docker containers.
 - **Authentication**: OAuth2 or JWT for secure API access.
 - **Testing**: JUnit for unit tests, and Postman for API testing.

 #### Database

 - **Relational Database**: PostgreSQL for structured data such as orders, clients, and financial transactions.
-- **NoSQL Database**: MongoDB for handling unstructured data such as logs and audit trails.
+- **NoSQL Database**: Cassandra for handling unstructured data such as logs and audit trails.
-- **Caching**: Redis for session management and caching frequently accessed data.
+- **Caching**: Local Redis for session management and caching frequently accessed data.

 #### Third-Party Integrations

-- **Market Data**: Integration with financial data providers for real-time market updates.
+- **Market Data**: Integration with data providers for real-time market updates.
-- **KYC/Compliance**: Integration with services like Onfido or ComplyAdvantage for client verification.
 - **Messaging**: Integration with Twilio for SMS notifications and SendGrid for email communication.

 #### DevOps